 Additionally, parties must be separated for one year before they can apply for divorce, unless one spouse is applying for divorce on the grounds of adultery or cruelty.

-Issues surrounding separation should be addressed right away.
-Such issues include child support and spousal support, division of assets, what will be done with the matrimonial home, who will have custody of the children, how decisions regarding children will be made, and who will spend time with the children and at what times (an access schedule).
+Issues surrounding separation should be addressed immediately.
+These issues often include child support, spousal support, division of assets, what will be done with the matrimonial home, who will have custody of the children, how decisions regarding children will be made, and who will spend time with the children and at what times (an access schedule).

 When Are Parties Separated?

 Separation occurs when one spouse has the intention to live separate and apart from the other.
 This does not mean that you and your partner have to be living in different homes.
 It is possible to live "separate and apart" under the same roof.

 To determine if spouses are in fact living separate and apart, courts look at factors such as whether they

 - Continue to communicate about and accommodate one another’s schedules